 Other options for studying French or Spanish

 Either French or Spanish can be studied on its own OR in combination with one of the following languages/subjects:

 - One of the following modern European languages: German, Russian, Italian, Portuguese, Modern Greek, or Czech (with Slovak).
-It is also possible to combine French or Spanish with Polish or Celtic.
-We generally expect all students wishing to study Celtic or Polish to be beginners, though those with experience are also very welcome to apply.
-(Please note that our Celtic courses are currently under review and will not be available for entry in 2018, or for deferred entry in 2019.)
+It is also possible to combine French or Spanish with Polish or Celtic*.
+We generally expect all students wishing to study Celtic* or Polish to be beginners, though those with experience are also very welcome to apply. *Please note that our Celtic course is under review and will not be available in 2019 or deferred entry in 2020.